bluescarni/heyoka/doc/tut_adaptive.rst

 The ``taylor_adaptive`` class provides an easy-to-use interface to heyoka's main capabilities.
-Objects of this class can be constructed from a system of ODEs and a set of initial conditions (plus a number of optional parameters with - hopefully - sensible defaults).
+Objects of this class can be constructed from a system of ODEs and a set of initial conditions (plus a number of optional configuration parameters with - hopefully - sensible defaults).
 Member functions are provided to propagate in time the state of the system, either step-by-step or by specifying time limits.